Silent Hill 2 (2024 video game): Development

 In October 2022, the remake was officially announced by Konami during their Silent Hill Transmission presentation, alongside other games such as Silent Hill f, Silent Hill: Townfall, and Silent Hill: Ascension, as well as the film Return to Silent Hill.
 It is the first game in an ongoing initiative by Konami to rejuvenate mainstream interest in the franchise, which had not seen a new major entry since the release of Silent Hill: Book of Memories (2012) and the subsequent cancellation of Silent Hills from former internal studio Kojima Productions.
 It was confirmed at the presentation that creature designer Masahiro Ito and original composer Akira Yamaoka would return to contribute to the remake.
 It uses Unreal Engine 5.

 Bloober Team creative director and lead designer Mateusz Lenart cited the importance of "preserving the atmosphere that made Silent Hill 2 so exceptional, while modernizing many aspects of the game's overall gameplay" as a key factor in the decision to remake the game.
 Lenart additionally revealed that the original third-person combat system and certain story set pieces were completely rebuilt.
-In an interview with Famitsu, producer Motoi Okamoto stated that Bloober Team and the staff from the original game had differing opinions on what aspects of the remake should be modernized, versus being preserved from the original.
+In an interview with Famitsu, producer Motoi Okamoto stated that Bloober Team and the staff at Konami had differing opinions on what aspects of the remake should be modernized, versus being preserved from the original.
 However, he noted that "thanks to the [opinions] of Bloober Team, who are big fans of the original, the remake ended up being highly respectful of the original game."
+The game includes nods and easter eggs to previous Silent Hill entries such as the "Silent Hill Ranch" sign written in comic sans from the Silent Hill HD Collection.

 Release

 Silent Hill 2 was released for PlayStation 5 and Windows on October 8, 2024.
 Pre-orders of the digital deluxe edition of the game allowed for a 48-hour advanced access.
-It is a PS5 console exclusive for the first year.
+It was a PS5 console exclusive for the first year and was eventually released on Xbox Series X/S on November 21, 2025.